All About That Pug

 Pugs were also extremely popular with famous European artists like Reiagle, William Hogarth, and Goya.
 You could find pugs all over their paintings from England to Spain.
 Hester Piozzi wrote of her visit to Italy in 1789 that “every carriage I meet here has a pug in it.”
 Joséphine, prior to her marriage to the very own Napoleon Bonaparte, used her pug to carry concealed messages during her imprisonment, considering only her animal companion had visiting rights.

 During the nineteenth century, pugs arrived in America, sometime after the American Civil War, quickly making their way to people’s homes.
-The American Kennel Club recognized the breed in 1885 and has since become part of the common breeds loved by American families and achieving movie-star status.
+The American Kennel Club recognized the breed in 1885 and has since become part of the common breeds loved by American families and achieved movie-star status.

 Properly Caring for Pugs